Apple Podcasts | Google Podcasts

 The impetus for Alexa to pursue medicine:

-- Not the best student in high school and became very ill
+- Not being the best student in high school, and becoming very ill

-- Every year in her high school, someone had died of drug-related causes
+- Students in her high school dying of drug-related causes

 - Her high school experience giving her the fuel and energy to do well in college

 - Failing in her pre-calculus class

 The power of course correction:

 - When you face obstacles, before taking another step forward, stop for a moment

 - Try to figure out what went wrong and how to get back on course

 The implications of being a tutor: